risabsank/cse15l-lab-reports/LabReport1.md

 ---
 ## Trying Some Commands
 Once you complete the login process, you can begin to try some commands.
-Some essential ccommands that you can choose to try include:
+Some essential commands that you can choose to try include:
 | Command | Description |
 | --- | ----------- |
 | `cd ~` | changes directory |